guzinsamuel10-hub/stopehazeatuh/README.md

     else notifyShort("Abra o Discord", "Link: "..DISCORD_LINK, 4) end
 end)

-task.delay(0.2, function()
+-- on start: try to load saved key and validate automatically if valid task.delay(0.2, function()
     local sk, su = readSavedKeyAndUser()
     if sk and sk ~= "" then